Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 18 projects that could impact the area.
-Notable projects include Beresfield Industrial Park Expansion, Beresfield Residential Precinct, M1 Pacific Motorway Extension to Raymond Terrace (scheduled for completion in late 2023), and Thornton Rail Bridge Duplication (commenced in April 2021).
+AreaSearch has identified 18 projects that could impact the area.
+Major projects include Beresfield Industrial Park Expansion, M1 Pacific Motorway Extension to Raymond Terrace, Beresfield Residential Precinct, and Thornton Rail Bridge Duplication.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.